openbmc/openbmc/meta-raspberrypi/README.md

 2. Add this layer to bblayers.conf and the dependencies above
 3. Set MACHINE in local.conf to one of the supported boards
 4. bitbake core-image-base
-5. dd to a SD card the generated sdimg file (use xzcat if rpi-sdimg.xz is used)
+5. Use bmaptool to copy the generated .wic.bz2 file to the SD card
-6. Boot your RPI.
+6. Boot your RPI

 ## Quick Start with kas

 1. Install kas build tool from PyPi (sudo pip3 install kas)
 2. kas build meta-raspberrypi/kas-poky-rpi.yml
-3. dd to a SD card the generated sdimg file (use xzcat if rpi-sdimg.xz is used)
+3. Use bmaptool to copy the generated .wic.bz2 file to the SD card
-4. Boot your RPI.
+4. Boot your RPI

 To adjust the build configuration with specific options (I2C, SPI, ...), simply add a section as follows: